FABulous Win! How ‘Dark Horse’ Saab Gripen Outclassed Rafale & Super Hornet To Clinch FAB’s Fighter Deal

 That said, there are plans underway to buy more Gripens to double the FAB’s current fleet of 36 Gripen aircraft.

-In February, Brazil’s Air Force Chief, Lieutenant-Brigadier Baptista Jr. said in an interview that there were on with Saab for buying an additional 30 Gripen fighter jets to reach a total of 66 fighter jets.
+In February, Brazil’s Air Force Chief, Lieutenant-Brigadier Baptista Jr.said in an interview that talks were underway with Saab to buy an additional 30 Gripen fighter jets, bringing the total to 66 fighter jets.

 “Our capacity-based plans point to a total of 66 aircraft.
 How to get to that number is something that we are discussing, it is at an early stage.
 There is an intention,” Baptista Jr. said.